Sliding Shilnikov Connection in Filippov-type Predator-Prey Model

-The points $\x \in \Sigma^s$ such that $Z^s(\x)=0$ are called \textit{pseudo equilibrium of $Z$}.
-A pseudo--equilibrium is called {\it hyperbolic pseudo--equilibrium} when it is a hyperbolic critical point of $Z^s.$ Particularly, if $\x^*\in\Sigma^s$ (resp. $\x^*\in\Sigma^e$) is an unstable (resp. stable) hyperbolic focus of $Z^s,$ then we call $\x^*$ a {\it hyperbolic saddle--focus pseudo--equilibrium} or just {\it hyperbolic pseudo saddle--focus}.
+The points $\x \in \Sigma^s\cup\Sigma^e$ such that $Z^s(\x)=0$ are called \textit{pseudo equilibrium of $Z$}.
+A pseudo-equilibrium is called {\it hyperbolic pseudo-equilibrium} when it is a hyperbolic critical point of $Z^s.$ In particular, if $\x^*\in\Sigma^s$ (resp. $\x^*\in\Sigma^e$) is an unstable (resp. stable) hyperbolic focus of $Z^s,$ then we call $\x^*$ a {\it hyperbolic saddle-focus pseudo-equilibrium} or just {\it hyperbolic pseudo saddle-focus}.